Sergeant, there’s one thing I ought a tell you; if you lay a hand on White Buffalo again, I’ll kill ya’. – Chisum (1970)

 After Chisum rides out, the commander meets with L.G.
 Murphey.
 They have been making shady deals.

-Alex has found out what a rat Murphey is and he goes to see Chisum and Tunstall.
+Alex has found out what a rat Murphey is, and he goes to see Chisum and Tunstall.
 They propose that he run their store and bank as a partner.

 During the trip to Santa Fe, Booney and Garrett become good friends.
 Booney wants to know if he can change and get married.
-Garrett tells that it takes time to get over your past.
+Garrett says that it takes time to get over your past.
 When the wagon train is crossing a river, Evans and his gang of riders attack.
 The wagon train is prepared, and the raiders take a pretty bad beating.
 The wagon train loses some men as well.
 Evans shoots Bonney as he is driving one of the wagons across, but he survives so Sallie can take care of him.

 While Bonney is healing, Tunstall leaves for Santa Fe, but first, he makes Bonney promise not to use the gun.

 Evans brands some of Murphey’s cattle with the Tunstall brand.
 The sheriff then sends me out to arrest Tunstall.
 Tunstall starts arguing and reaches for his watch.
-One of the deputies, Bradley (Robert Donner) overreacts and shoots him.
+One of the deputies, Bradley (Robert Donner), overreacts and shoots him.
 He then places a gun on the unarmed man.

 They have the funeral for Tunstall just as Justice J.B.
 Wilson (Ray Teal) shows up.
 Bonney is the last to leave the graveside.
 He vows revenge.
 Chisum gets deputized to track down the killers.